-This is the most common state for freshly published articles.
-Usually no panic needed — it’ll flip to “Crawled” within 3-14 days.
-But a few causes never resolve on their own.
+This is the normal state for a freshly published article.
+Usually no panic needed: it flips to “Crawled” or “URL is on Google” within a few days to two weeks.
+But a handful of causes never resolve on their own, and those are the ones worth checking.

 Common causes

-Google discovers URLs through three main pipes: sitemap, internal links, external links.
-Zero internal links + not in sitemap = permanent unknown.
+Google discovers URLs through three main pipes: sitemap, internal links, and external links.
+Zero internal links plus not in the sitemap equals a permanent unknown.
+Google’s own discovery guidance is explicit that a sitemap alone is not enough — links are how the crawler finds and prioritizes pages.

 How to confirm: